Next Start

 Yes, if there are mechanic jobs available for your ship date!
 Mechanics are crucial to the Army’s success, as they ensure the vehicles used for transport and combat are in working condition.

-Does the military need mechanics?
+Does the Army need mechanics?

 Train to Become a Mechanic at UTI

-If you’re interested in taking the next steps toward a career you’re excited about, don’t hesitate to request more information on our website today.
+If you’re interested in taking the next steps toward a career path you’re excited about, don’t hesitate to request more information on our website today.
 We’re happy to help answer any questions you might have!
 You can also call 1-800-834-7308 to speak with an Admissions Representative.

 UTI Campuses That Offer Automotive Technician Training